Almost every business leader and entrepreneur says they want more brand awareness.

 We have worked with many clients who serve a very niche industry.
 These clients don’t need to be on the front page of their local paper or have billboards up all over town.
 Instead, they need to get their message in front of a very specific audience.

-For example, our commercial carpet cleaning client only needs to get in front of local property managers and facility managers.
-Our acupuncture client is focused on reaching people who need a more affordable way to manage their health issues.
+For example, our commercial carpet cleaning client only needed to get in front of local property managers and facility managers.
+Our local acupuncture client is focused on reaching people who need a more affordable way to manage their health issues.
+Our client that offers virtual training production for corporate brands needs to get in front of the learning and development department.

 The reason this works is that instead of casting a wide net in the ocean, we’re fishing in a stocked pond.